ZhongfangHe/LMI/README.md

 # LMI
 Replication for the paper "A computationally efficient mixture innovation model for time-varying parameter regressions".

+Place all files into a single folder to run the programs.

 The file "main_simulate_data.m" simulates data from the DGP studied in the paper.

 The file "main_sim_github.m" estimates the MI and LMI models for a simulated data.